-By month seven, your developing baby’s olfactory neurons, the nerve cells that relate to smell, are already developed.
-Now, he can also detect odors.
-During this trimester, your developing baby will even react to strong smells by grimacing or moving his head.
-This acute sense of smell means that he’ll be able to recognize and be comforted by his mom’s familiar smell in his strange new world.
+Around the time you are 28 weeks pregnant, your developing baby will even react to strong smells by grimacing or moving their head.
+This acute sense of smell also means that they will be able to recognise and be comforted by your familiar smell when they enter the world.

 Incorporating Enfamama A+ into your diet during pregnancy

 Pregnant and lactating moms have increased nutritional needs to support both mom and developing baby in this crucial period.

 With over 100 years of experience in pediatric nutrition, Mead Johnson Nutrition has designed Enfamama A+ with 360º DHA PLUS, a high quality milk supplement specially formulated for pregnant and lactating moms.